rockcodewrite/raptor-mobile/Notes.md

 ## Currently

+2020-05-12

+- Got module working for vehicle lists, I now need to make the google maps thing work in the component in the same way that I got the list working to.

 2020-04-30

 - Trying to figure out how to moved javascript stuff to modules, so that I can clean